dpaluy/awesome-rails/README.md

 ## Analytics
 *Libraries for user analytics.*

-* [Marketable for Devise](https://github.com/n8/devise_marketable) - Marketable lets  Devise users easily store where your user came from and where they were going in your Rails app.
+* [Marketable for Devise](https://github.com/n8/devise_marketable) - Marketable lets Devise users easily store where your user came from and where they were going in your Rails app.
+* [Meta events](https://github.com/swiftype/meta_events) - is a Ruby gem that sits on top of a user-centric analytics system like Mixpanel and provides structure, documentation, and a historical record to events, and a powerful properties system that makes it easy to pass large numbers of consistent properties with your events.

 ## Optimization
 *Libraries to optimize your rails application.*